Insurance Coverage & Costs

 general, has been I think pretty successful politically, in terms of influencing

 legislation.
-Where do you see the existing industry, in terms of how its going
+Where do you see the existing industry, in terms of how it’s going

 to respond to the development of these new products?
 And I guess, in your case,